- University of Warwick scientists model movements of nearly 300 protein structures in COVID-19

 - Researchers have publicly released data on all protein structures to aid efforts to find potential drug targets

-Researchers have detailed a mechanism in the distinctive corona of Covid-19 that could help scientists to rapidly find new treatments for the virus, and quickly test whether existing treatments are likely to work with mutated versions as they develop.
+Researchers have detailed a mechanism in the distinctive corona of COVID-19 that could help scientists rapidly find new treatments for the virus, and quickly test whether existing treatments are likely to work with mutated versions as they develop.

 The spike protein is in fact a homotrimer, or three of the same type of protein combined.
 By modeling the movements of the proteins in the spike, the researchers identified a ‘hinge’ mechanism that allows the spike to hook onto a cell, and also opens up a tunnel in the virus that is a likely means of delivering the infection to the hooked cell.
 The scientists suggest that by finding a suitable molecule to block the mechanism – literally, by inserting a suitably sized and shaped molecule – pharmaceutical scientists will be able to quickly identify existing drugs that could be effective against the virus.